 beatmania is a popular Rhythm Game developed by Konami as a part of their Bemani games.
 Considered by many to be one of the forerunners of the modern music game.
-Of course when they realized how popular the arcade version was, Konami would milk the genre for all its worth with spin-offs (involving dance, drumming, smacking colored buttons, and waving your hands through proximity sensors like a maniac), and an endless assortment of Mission Pack Sequels and reboots.Originally described as being a "DJ simulator" (which actually did make sense, given that it had a more hip-hop/house-oriented soundtrack in earlier installments), with what the game has evolved into since the dawn of the 21st century, its anything but.The basic game is simple, players are armed with a 5-key piano-styled keyboard and turntable, and must press keys or scratch the turntable when notes cascade down the screen corresponding to them.
+Of course when they realized how popular the arcade version was, Konami would milk the genre for all its worth with spin-offs (involving dance, drumming, smacking colored buttons, and slapping a grid of buttons), and an endless assortment of Mission Pack Sequels and reboots.Originally described as being a "DJ simulator" (which actually did make sense, given that it had a more hip-hop/house-oriented soundtrack in earlier installments), with what the game has evolved into since the dawn of the 21st century (with almost every genre of electronic music represented, especially if it's hardcore), its anything but.The basic game is simple, players are armed with a 5-key piano-styled keyboard and turntable, and must press keys or scratch the turntable when notes cascade down the screen corresponding to them.
 This fills up a Groove Gauge; if the gauge finishes above a certain threshold, you pass, it's just that simple.
 But, when you look at harder songs though, it's also anything but.There have been three major incarnations of the game:

 beatmania (or "5-key" beatmania), the original series.
 First released in 1997, lasting with new versions until "THE FINAL" in 2002, where the aging series (it used the exact same hardware for its entire life) was finally discontinued in favor of...